Andoryuuta/HBONOW-pagestrip-userscript/README.md

 2. Visit the [raw page for the script.user.js file](https://github.com/Andoryuuta/HBONOW-pagestrip-userscript/raw/master/script.user.js) on Github and TamperMonkey will provide you with an install prompt.
 3. Make sure that TamperMonkey and this script are enabled on hbonow.com
 4. Start playing a video then press the (Ctrl+Alt+S) hotkey.

+# Notes
+* If you resize the window and the player gets misaligned due to the resize hook, simply press the hotkey again.